Umdolphin/Resume/README.md

 # Resume
 This is my resume.
 It shows my profile, skills, project, etc.😀
-I didn't know what to like, so I wrote it all down🤭
+I dodn't know what to like, so I wrote it all down🤭

 ## Profile